jacobweinstock/waitdaemon/README.md

 This has a few consequences.
 1. If/when the machine runs Tink worker again (via a network boot, for example), this action to be run again.
 The same issue with `STATE` not transistioning will continue to occur.
 2. Any entity watching and expecting the `STATE_SUCCESS` of the action and of the whole workflow will be unable to determine if the kexec or reboot occured or not.
 [CAPT](https://github.com/tinkerbell/cluster-api-provider-tinkerbell), for example.
 3. Poor user experience.
 A machine might have successfully kexec'd or rebooted but the `STATE` is not accurate.
+(This one is actually not solved by waitdaemon.
+A `STATE_SUCCESS` does not guarantee the action was successful.)

+> NOTE: waitdaemon does not guarantee the action was successful!
+Using this image means that failures in running your container are not surfaced to Tink server and your workflow.
+You will need to check the Smee logs for details.

 ## Usage